adarshahd/simpleaccount-app/README.md

 7. Access application on http://localhost:8000

 ## Support
-You could either chose to open a ticket here or mail your queries to **"support at simpleaccount dot app"**
+You could either chose to open a ticket here or mail your queries to **simpleaccount at gigathinking.com**

 ## Vulnerability Disclosure
-Please contact at **"support at simpleaccount dot app"**.
+Please contact at **simpleaccount at gigathinking.com**.
 Security issues will be promptly addressed.

 ## Support Development
 This application free software.
 Lot of effort has been put into developing it.
 You could please consider making contributions at [PayPal](https://paypal.me/adarshahd)